Sexual assault, especially date rape, among college age students has become a matter of national concern.

 - Encourage the person to report the crime to the police.
 Remember, however, that the decision belongs to the person who has been assaulted.
 Your role is to support and encourage.
 A volunteer is available to accompany her or him to the police station.

-- If the assailant is a member of the college community, encourage the individual to file charges on campus through the Office of Residence Life.
+- If the assailant is a member of the college community, encourage the individual to file charges on campus through the Title IX office.
 Established grievance procedures are discussed in detail in the Monmouth College Scots’ Guide.

 - Be aware that victims of sexual assault often experience long-lasting emotional trauma.
 Symptoms may include calm, hysteria, anxiety, anger, shame and fear.
 Victims of acquaintance rape may experience especially intense feelings of shame, guilt, betrayal, loss of confidence in their own judgment and inability to trust.
 Recognize these as normal reactions.
 Continue to be supportive.

 - Recognize that assisting a victim of sexual assault brings stress into your life.
 Help is available to you in coping with feelings and emotional demands that you are experiencing.
 See the list of resources below.

 Where can you find help?

 Not all employees can maintain confidentiality.
 This includes most staff members, faculty, hall directors, head residents and resident assistants.
 This does not mean employees do not care about you and these issues.
 It does mean they may have responsibilities to the larger community that would require them to report sexual assault and other forms of misconduct.
-Knowing this the College has appointed the following people to the Friends Hotline to maintain confidentiality.
+Knowing this the College has appointed the following people to maintain confidentiality.
 They are committed to be support persons for victims.
 These volunteers can provide Confidential emotional support and assistance in making decisions important to the well-being of the victim.
 They also are available to transport the victim to the police, hospital, or Counseling Center.